asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/02-chapter-two.md

 Now it was time to see where Michael Palmer had died.

 Matt showered and dressed—dark slacks, button-down shirt, his service weapon in a belt holster.
-He packed his notebook, camera, and evidence kit, though Morrison's team had already processed the scene thoroughly.
-Sometimes you found things on a second look.
+He slipped his Leatherman in his back pocket then packed his notebook, camera, and evidence kit.
+Morrison's team had already processed the scene thoroughly, but sometimes you found things on a second look.
 Sometimes you just needed to understand the space.

 He met Brandon in the lobby at seven-fifteen.
 Brandon looked tired but focused, carrying his messenger bag and a travel mug of coffee from the hotel's breakfast bar.
 They grabbed pastries from the continental breakfast—neither of them was particularly hungry, but experience had taught them to eat when they could.